AndyRizzuto/scrabble-scorer/docs/roadmap.md

     - [ ] Add tests for tile count and score updates
 - [ ] Remove reset button from game page (move to timeline)
 - [ ] Timer: auto-start, unpause on play, sync with game state
+- [x] Add Storybook and stories for all major components
+- [x] Integrate app CSS (Tailwind) into Storybook for visual parity
+- [ ] Polish Storybook stories (add controls, actions, docs)
+- [ ] Finalize and stabilize automated tests for CI

 ### Sprint 2: Score Sheet & Readability
 **Goal:** Make the score page clear, beautiful, and easy to use.